10.93 million dollars.

-That’s the average cost of a healthcare breach in the U.S. It’s an alarming number that’s only continued to climb, increasing by over 41% in the past two years, according to IBM’s 2022 Cost of a Data Breach Report.
-In fact, the healthcare industry has had the highest average cost of a breach for 12 years running.
+That’s the average cost of a healthcare breach in the U.S. It’s an alarming number that’s only continued to climb, increasing by over 53% in the past three years, according to IBM’s 2023 Cost of a Data Breach Report.
+In fact, the healthcare industry has had the highest average cost of a breach for 13 years running.

-Healthcare providers store tremendous amounts of protected health information (PHI), don’t always have the resources for cutting-edge defenses, and need 24×7 uninterrupted access to their systems to properly care for patients.
+Healthcare providers store tremendous amounts of protected health information (PHI), don’t always have the resources for cutting-edge defenses, and need 24×7 uninterrupted access to their systems to properly care for patients and meet stringent compliance requirements.
 Threat actors know all of this, which is why healthcare is such a prime target for cybercriminals.

 Biggest Healthcare Industry Cyber Attacks

 One of the harshest truths of cybercrime is that the most vulnerable targets are often also the most desirable to thieves.
 That was proven yet again in a July 5, 2023 attack on Nashville, Tennessee-based HCA Healthcare, with cybercriminals gaining access to an external storage location that formatted emails and calendar reminders sent to patients.

 While it does not appear that the stolen material included medical records, it did include data such as names, email addresses, birth dates, and other personally identifiable information for more than 11 million patients across 20 states.

 The as-yet– unknown hackers were advertising the stolen HCA data on the dark web by July 10.
 Meanwhile on July 12, a class-action lawsuit was mounted by impacted HCA patients seeking monetary damages for what they say was a failure to provide adequate protection for their personally identifiable information.

 Type of Attack: Third-party storage breach